RamonCollazo/kube-homelab/README.md

 ### 📂 Repository Structure (Monorepo)

 The cluster state is defined using a **monorepo** structure, which allows for a clear separation between core cluster components and end-user applications.
-Flux starts reconciliation from the `clusters/kube-homelab` path.

 ### 🔒 Secrets Management